Can't see images? Try the web version of this email.

 JANUARY

-30 TO FEBRUARY 16 First Maria Ensemble presents a bilingual (English-Spanish) production of "Blood Wedding" by Federico Garcia Lorca in collaboration with Cambalache Theatre Company.
+30 TO FEBRUARY 16 First Maria Ensemble, in collaboration with Cambalache Theatre Company, presents "Bodas de Blood," a bilingual adaptation of "Blood Wedding" (Bodas de Sangre) by Federico García Lorca.
 Celeste Moratti directs.
 Translated by Michael Dewell and Carmen Zapata.
-Performed by an international company with actors from Argentina, Poland, Armenia, The Netherlands and Brazil with live music by two Italian musicians, Francesco Santalucia and Papaceccio.
+Performed by an international company with actors from Argentina, Italy, Poland, Colombia, Venezuela, Armenia, the Netherlands and the USA with live music by two Italian musicians, Francesco Santalucia and Papaceccio.
 This is the third production at Teatro Circulo for First Maria Ensemble, which has hitherto presented all-Shakespeare.
 It is led by Celeste Moratti, an Italian-born actress who, before founding this company, was best known for both realistic and surrealistic leading roles in the "Pathological Theater" productions of Dario D'Ambrosi.
 Her vision is informed by her work at La MaMa and The Living Theater.
 Cambalache Theatre Company was founded this year by two Argentine actresses, Carmen Ezcurra and Cecilia Wisky, who named their troupe after the famous tango "Cambalache"!

 Congratulations to our clients for their honors in this year's AUDELCO Awards, which were bestowed November 18.